tdda/tdda/doc/source/cli.md

 `-N`, `--no-config`         Skip loading `~/.tdda.toml`

 `--colour`                Use colour in terminal output
-`--no-colour`             Do not not use colour in terminal output
+`--no-colour`             Do not use colour in terminal output

 `--epsilon` *EPSILON*       Epsilon fuzziness (tolerance for comparisons)